 Whip filling ingredients together with electric mixer.

 Rub a butter cube over a nonstick skillet.
 Pour crêpe batter into pan until it covers it, moving the pan around so that it is evenly covered..
 Let sit a few seconds until the bottom begins to cook, then pour off excess into the blender container.
 This way the crêpe will be thin.
-Place a sheet of waxed paper or parchment paper on a dinner plate.
+Place a sheet of parchment paper on a dinner plate.
 After a minute or too, the bottom of the crêpe will become golden brown.
-Loosen the crêpe, using a spatula, then slide it on the waxed paper.
-Cover with another sheet of waxed paper, and repeat.
+Loosen the crêpe, using a spatula, then slide it on the parchment paper.
+Cover with another sheet of parchment paper, and repeat.

 When all the crepes are cooked, you are ready to fill them.
 (You can fill as you go if you have a partner to make the crepes.)